 Certain of our revenue is derived from bundled arrangements that include multiple distinct performance obligations, which are accounted for separately.
 When we sell software products together with related services (i.e., training and technical support), we allocate revenue to software using the residual method, using an estimate of the standalone selling price to estimate the fair value of the undelivered elements.
-There are no cases where revenue is deferred due to a lack of a standalone selling price.
 Bundled arrangements that include elements that are not considered software consist primarily of equipment and the related installation service.
 We allocate revenue for such arrangements based on the relative selling prices of the goods or services.
 If an observable selling price is not available (i.e., we do not sell the goods or services separately), we use one of the following techniques to estimate the standalone selling price: adjusted market approach; cost-plus approach; or the residual method.
 There is no specific hierarchy for the use of these methods, but the estimated selling price reflects our best estimate of what the selling prices of each deliverable would be if it were sold regularly on a standalone basis taking into consideration the cost structure of our business, technical skill required, customer location and other market conditions.

-See Note 17 - Revenue from Contracts with Customers for additional disclosures of disaggregated net sales and Note 18 - Segment and Geographic Data for disclosures of net sales by segment and geographic data.
-Contract Balances
+See Note 2 - Revenue from Contracts with Customers for additional disclosures of disaggregated net sales and Note 3 - Segment and Geographic Data for disclosures of net sales by segment and geographic data.